uswds/uswds-site/pages/documentation/getting-started-developers/phase-three.md

 -	`_uswds-theme-spacing.scss` — spacing settings
 - `_uswds-theme-typography.scss` — typography settings
 -	`_uswds-theme-utilities.scss` — utility class output settings

+{: .site-note }
+**Note:** If you use `uswds-compile`, as detailed in Phase 2, this tool adds each of these files to the directory you specify in `uswds.paths.dist.theme`.

 Because `uswds.paths.dist.theme` will be updated as the Design System updates, we recommend copying these files into an "overrides" (or similarly titled) folder and customizing them there.